PrimWeb/freeboard/README.md

 * freeboard.playSound function plays sounds either from a URL, or defined in the soundData global settings namespace.
 There's a UI in settings to upload files.
 * New setting type: constructor.
 This is to let your users define a JS object directly, for more advanced event handling.
+* freeboard.unsaved["Board Definition"]=true can be used to register an unsaved change that stops the user from leaving accidentaly

 **free·board** (noun) *\ˈfrē-ˌbȯrd\*